Sudu-09-Nep/Brucella_phylo/README.md

-# Brucella / Ochrobactrum recombination-aware core-genome phylogenomics
+# Brucella recombination-aware core-genome phylogenomics

 This repository is a **step-by-step story** of how I went from assembled genomes to a recombination-filtered core SNP phylogeny using Snippy,